SkylineCommunications/dataminer-docs-connectors/connector/doc/ITV_Playout_Channel.md

 The ITV Playout Channel Service protocol monitors the overall channel status of all ingress monitoring probes on every leg (red/blue/green A/green B) in the chain.

-Channel Status Options:
+Channel status options:

-- OK: no critical alarms present on any leg
+- OK: No critical alarms present on any leg
-- P1: highest priority = 3 or more different legs have critical alarms
+- P1: Highest priority = 3, or more different legs have critical alarms.
-- P2: 2 different legs have critical alarms
+- P2: Two different legs have critical alarms.
-- P3: One of the legs has a critical alarm
+- P3: One of the legs has a critical alarm.

 ## About